circinusX1/circinus/README.md

 function main(ctx)
 {
-    pb.monitor(true);               // this PIO fires events into the loop when state changes. l1.set_value(0);                // set this led to 0 db.save_interval(15000);        // will save sensors/PIO's every 15 seconds
+    pb.monitor(callback);               // this PIO fires events into the loop when state changes. l1.set_value(0);                // set this led to 0 db.save_interval(15000);        // will save sensors/PIO's every 15 seconds
     return run_loop(loop,1000);     // run loop() calling it at 1000 ms interval, though when pb state changes